 Treatment with acupuncture can use needles, but that's just one of the tools and techniques used.
 Moxibustion, massage, polarity devices, blood moving approaches, and frequency approaches are also used by an acupuncturist.
 Within each of the techniques there are many different application methods.
 Massage, for example, can be used in traditional Chinese ways, or in the Japanese Shiatsu, which is meridian-based.
 Different devices are used to establish an electromagnetic gradient along meridians and acupuncture points to facilitate the flow of Qi along the meridian pathways.

 An acupuncturist will also often recommend exercise, dietary changes, and herbal supplements.
 The profession is evolving, and new techniques continue to be incorporated.
-Colorpuncture, for example, is a variant in which beams of color are used at acupuncture points.
+Colourpuncture, for example, is a variant in which beams of colour are used at acupuncture points.

 There is a lot of misinformation out there regarding Medical Acupuncture provided by Physicians and Traditional Chinese Medicine provided by Licensed Acupuncturists.